adamnemecek/adjoint/README.md

 * is the point of fixed points that they are points in a space that are commutative? https://twitter.com/johncarlosbaez/status/1562102229724585990
   * https://en.wikipedia.org/wiki/Braided_monoidal_category
+  * i guess one can think of this as a OS schedulers, when a lock is unlocked
+    * the threads t1, t2 can either be scheduled as t2, or t1 since it's commutative
+  * which matrices are commutative?

 * is the euler's formula really about relationship between `split-complex numbers`, `dual numbers` and `complex numbers`